 Regardless of your roof’s age, regular maintenance will help to ensure it stays in excellent shape.
 The following are a few things you can do to protect it and ensure its longevity:

 Get regular inspections.
 Hiring a professional to inspect your roof regularly will help you stay on top of potential issues and address them before they become serious.
-If the inspector does note a problem (such as missing or broken shingles), get it fixed right away.
+If the inspector notices a problem (such as missing or broken shingles), get it fixed right away.

 Keep current photos.
 While insurance companies want pictures of the damage after an event, submitting pictures of the roof’s condition before the event occurred will show them that it was in decent shape before you filed your claim.